stephanfakossw/stephanfakossw/README.md

 ### Hi there 👋

-I'm the SSW Senior Accountant.
-I'm coming to SSW with more than 5 years of accounting experience under my belt, and a passion for technology and solving accountancy problems.
+I'm proud to serve as the Senior Accountant at SSW, bringing with me over five years of accounting experience, along with a fervent enthusiasm for technology and a proven track record of solving intricate accountancy challenges.

-Coming from a chartered accounting role, I'm working closely with our Financial Controller to ensure SSW runs smoothly, including leading our finance reporting, as well as our general finance and other admin duties.
+My professional journey, rooted in the realm of chartered accounting, has led me to a close partnership with our Financial Controller at SSW.
+Our collaborative efforts ensure the seamless operation of SSW, with my responsibilities encompassing leadership in financial reporting and the adept management of our general finance and administrative duties..

-I'm passionate about finance and can help you with Xero Accounting, automation, and management accounting.
+Finance is not just my job; it's my passion.
+I am well-equipped to assist you with specialized expertise in Xero Accounting, automation, and the intricate world of management accounting.
+Feel free to connect if you're seeking innovative financial solutions.

 [![Stephan's github stats](https://github-readme-stats.vercel.app/api?username=stephanfakossw&theme=dark)](https://github.com/stephanfakossw/github-readme-stats)